DanielHabenicht/dockerproxy/README.md

 1. Recommended:
    - Configure the cli interactively for easier use later on (just type `dockerproxy setup`)
-   - Use either `dockerproxy start` or `dockerproxy stop` for turning the proxy on and off.
+   - Use either `dockerproxy up` or `dockerproxy down` for starting or stopping the proxy.
 2. For starting right away or usage in scripts:
    ```bash
    dockerproxy start --address company-proxy-address.com --port 8080